 The notice shall inform the teacher of the teacher’s right to file a written request

-to the superintendent within 10 days for (a) the reasons and documents in support
+to the superintendent within 10 days for the reasons and documents in support

-of the superintendent’s recommendation and (b) a hearing before the board if the
+of the superintendent’s recommendation.

-teacher is eligible at the time for a career status decision (however, there is no

-right to a hearing if the reason for the recommended nonrenewal is a decrease in

-the number of positions due to district reorganization, decreased enrollment, or

-decreased funding).
 If the teacher does not file a request to the superintendent

 within the required 10 days, the teacher waives both the right to receive the

-reasons and documents in support of the recommendation and any right to a hearing.
+reasons and documents in support of the recommendation and any right to request a discretionary hearing.
 If the teacher files a timely request, the superintendent shall provide the

-requested information and arrange for a hearing, if allowed, and the teacher shall
+requested information and and the teacher shall

 be given an opportunity to submit supplemental information to the superintendent